 8. What if I’m not due a refund?

-Once we’ve finished your review, we’ll write and tell you we’ve finished and return any original documents you sent us.
+Once we’ve finished your review, we’ll write and tell you we’ve finished and that everything appears to be OK.

 9. How will I know if I’ve got a refund?

 You’ll get a letter directly from HMRC telling you how much you’re getting.
 They’ll also tell you they’re sending the refund to “your agent”.
 It will show your agent as PTS or Personal Taxation Services which is us.

 10. If I get a refund, what happens to my cheque?

 If they follow your instructions, HMRC will send us a cheque.
 We’ll take our fee and send the balance to you.
 You should get your cheque within 28 days of the date shown on the letter you’ve got from HMRC.